Join Here | Log In

 People with hypertension along with the G/G genotype for rs1799998, may respond well to certain blood pressure-reducing drugs ending in -sartans.
 The -sartan drugs are angiotensin II receptor blockers.[ref][ref]
 These agents block the action of angiotensin II thus causing vasodilation and increased sodium and water excretion.
 (Talk with your doctor, of course!)

-Another way that is being investigated for reducing aldosterone is to stop the stimulation of aldosterone in the adrenals.
-Substance P binds to a receptor to increase aldosterone synthase, and blocking that receptor with drugs (in clinical trials) reduced aldosterone.[ref]
+Researchers are also looking at ways to reduce aldosterone by stopping the stimulation of aldosterone in the adrenals.
+Substance P binds to a receptor to increase aldosterone synthase and blocking that receptor with drugs (in clinical trials) reduces aldosterone.[ref]
 If Substance P sounds familiar, it is a neuropeptide released in pain, vomiting, and hot flashes.
 In the adrenal glands, substance P partly influences aldosterone stimulation.

 Natural ways to reduce high blood pressure with CYP11B2: